giri0211/python_learning/ReadMe.md

     ```

 ## fast api

- refer to [fast api section](./fundamentals/basics/fast_api/ReadMe.md#fast-api) of the documentation.
+Refer to [fast api section](./fundamentals/basics/fast_api/ReadMe.md#fast-api) of the documentation.

 ## Unit tests

-Unit are meant to help the code testing easy, covering all the possible workflowa.
+Unit tests are meant to help the code testing easy, covering all the possible workflows and identify the breakages early in developement.

-run the unit tests from the root project folder
+Run the unit tests from the root project folder.

-This command runs specific tests  from given unit test file `test_circle_area.py` from `tests` folder
+The below command runs specific tests  from given unit test file `test_circle_area.py` from `tests` folder

 ```cmd
 python -m unittest .\fundamentals\basics\tests\test_circle_area.py
 ```

-For more details refer [unit test](./fundamentals/basics/tests/ReadMe.md) documentation.
+For more details refer [unit test](fundamentals/basics/tests/ReadMe.md) documentation.